 Our policy on racist incidents is set out separately and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
-We keep a record of racist incidents and report them to the Local Authority.
+We keep a record of racist incidents and provide them to Ofsted on request.